Lisa Woolfork 0:09

 And so it had a name.
 And then of course, you know, your mind just starts running.
 And I have some other segments.
-I've never segmented the podcast before.
-But I did record.
-I have some recordings of my irons for a segment called pressing matters.
+I've never segmented the podcast before, but I have some recordings of my irons for a segment called Pressing Matters.
 So it's like the sound of the steam irons.
-I had something that stitch better have my money.
+I had something, Stitch Better Have My Money.
+Another little segment about like, yep, about saving, about shopping, and discounts, and promotional things.

 You know how I feel about us getting our rate.

-I do like I do like people getting their rate as well.
-So that was one of them stitch.
-But I have my my it was was I had all sorts of little segments.
+I do like people getting their rate as well.
+So that was one of them, Stitch Better Have My Money.
+I had all sorts of little segments.
 And I still do.
-I mean, that's one of the great things about the future is that it's unplanned.
-And I can, you know, do what I want to do, like, do I want to do segments?
+I mean, that's one of the great things about the future, is that it’s unplanned.
+And I can, you know, do what I want to do.
+Like, do I want to do segments?
 Sure.
 Let's put some segments.
 And I've not done that before.
 But again, these are options that I'm thinking about for the future.
-But I was and then we were talking earlier about again, that moment about feeling like the stitch, please podcast is part of a larger conversation about Black women claiming their time claiming their creativity claiming and establishing boundaries around their lives that serve them and nobody else.
+But we were talking earlier about again, that moment about feeling like the Stitch Please podcast is part of a larger conversation about Black women claiming their time, claiming their creativity, claiming and establishing boundaries around their lives that serve them and nobody else.

 You can say that again.
 Is there a way to just put that on loop?
-If so, just loop it and I'm making a claim.
+If so, just loop it and I'm making a ringtone.
+[Playback] "...Claiming their creativity, claiming and establishing boundaries of their lives that serve them and nobody else."

-claiming their creativity claiming and establishing boundaries that serve them and nobody else.
-And I mean, I mean, honestly, it's just, I'm not sure if it's just with my age.
-I don't think it is my personal age like the I'm not saying it's like oh, it's maturity.
-I don't think it's that because when I look at Black women that are Making such important headlines for doing this Simone Biles pulling out of the all around competition for her own safety and mental health.
-You know, and still being the greatest of all time, you don't if you're the greatest of all time, you don't have to prove that.
+I mean, honestly, I'm not sure if it's just with my age.
+I don't think it is my personal age - I'm not saying it's like oh, it's maturity.
+I don't think it's that.
+Because when I look at Black women that are making such important headlines for doing this, Simone Biles pulling out of the all-around competition for her own safety and mental health, you know, and still being the greatest of all time.
+If you're the greatest of all time, you don't have to prove that.
 And she knows it.
 And everybody else knows it too.
-And yet, they want to try to shame this girl to push her to know she's not being pushed.
+And yet, they want to try to shame this girl, to push her, and she's not being pushed.

 Lisa Woolfork 10:39